sinan-ozel/network-analysis-sample-snippets/README.md

 # network-analysis-sample-snippets

-This repo contains two sample python scripts, count-ap.py and
+This repo contains two sample python scripts, `count-ap.py` and `analyze-pings.py`.

 ## Requirements
 1. Python v3.5+
 2. `pandas` (to install, run `pip install pandas`)

 ## count-ap.py
-The first script, `count-ap.py`, will take as input a CSV file found in the same directory as itself, and count the different access points names between a start date and an end date.
+The first script, `count-ap.py`, takes as input a CSV file found in the same directory as itself, and count the different access points names between a start date and an end date.

 To use the script, after cloning the repo, run the following command:
 ```